-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$.
-We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority up to \$.
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$600,000.
+We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority up to \$30,000.
+The underwriters have agreed to reimburse us for certain expenses incurred by us in connection with this offering.